 Dr Jonathan Page

 Dr Jonathan Page graduated in Medicine with honors from Sydney University in 1976.
-During his long university summer holidays, he spent many months over several years visiting Buddhist historical and contemporary sites of significance in India, Nepal, Pakistan, Afghanistan, Myanmar, Thailand, Cambodia and Vietnam, whilst also inspecting medical institutions and frequently encountering recent or current warfare.
+During his long university summer holidays, he spent many months over several years visiting Buddhist historical and contemporary sites of significance in India, Nepal, Pakistan, Afghanistan, Myanmar, Thailand, Cambodia and Vietnam, whilst also inspecting medical institutions and frequently encountering sites of recent or current warfare.

 He was first taught Buddhist meditation in 1975 by a young monk who magically appeared in the Medical School (when needed), then vanished, at least physically, since he is remembered fondly, particularly for his compassion.
 Unfortunately, for many years, Dr Page practiced his meditation erratically, returning generally in times of stress and crisis.